johnkm516/zen-federation/README.md

 Things I deleted from the original Zen repository :

-- GraphQL upload related code : I agree with [Apollo's recommendations](https://www.apollographql.com/blog/backend/file-uploads/file-upload-best-practices/ "Apollo's recommendations") that file uploads shouldn't be handled with GraphQL.
+- GraphQL upload related code : I agree with [Apollo's recommendations](https://www.apollographql.com/blog/backend/file-uploads/file-upload-best-practices/ "Apollo's recommendations") that multipart file uploads shouldn't be handled with GraphQL.
 Trying to implement multi-part file uploading in a federated architecture using Apollo Router not only might not be possible at the moment, it's outside the scope of this service layer.
 Refer to my intended architecture below.

 - Frontend related code.
 As mentioned above this monorepo serves as a data model layer for a greater architecture.
 Removing the frontend code also gives you the freedom to implement the stack however you want, not just in the way I envision.